juxor/afaq/markdown/secH2.md

 Marxist labour movement.

-Which, of course, brings us to the next point, namely the ideological problems for Leninists themselves by such an assertion.
-After all, Lenin himself argued that _"the life of modern working people"_ could only produce _"trade-union consciousness."_ According to him, socialist ideas were developed independently of working people by the socialist (middle-class) _"intelligentsia."_ As we discuss in [section H.5.1](secH5.html#sech51), for Lenin, socialism was an ideology which was alien to the life of modern working class people.
+Which, of course, brings us to the next point, namely the ideological problems for Leninists themselves created by such an assertion.
+After all, Lenin himself argued that _"the life of modern working people"_ could only produce _ "trade-union consciousness"_ as socialist ideas were developed independently of working people by the socialist (middle-class) _"intelligentsia."_ As we discuss in [section H.5.1](secH5.html#sech51), for Lenin, socialism was an ideology which was alien to the life of modern working class people.

 Lastly, there is the question of whether Marx and Engels can seriously be thought of as being able to decree once and for all what is and is not